-For new and seasoned options traders, it is always good to review foundational information.
+For new and experienced options traders, it is always good to review foundational principles.

 A term that you may have heard when it comes to trading options is theta.
 So what is Theta when trading options?